DUS Meetings and Notes

 Late spring through early August

-- Course revisions: Any final revisions to courses must be completed at least five business days before the related MyUI schedule is published for students.
+- Course revisions: Any final revisions to courses in the MAUI Course Library must be completed before the related MyUI schedule is published for students.
 Most changes, however, are expected to be made following the Registrar's Offerings Planner deadlines.
 After the schedule is published, CLAS allows only minor changes to fix typos or other small errors.
 Other changes disrupt the students' Schedule Builder and can make the course appear to be no longer available.

 - Review current Catalog pages and consider course revisions needed for the next edition: Revise any courses that must be updated as part of the Catalog editing process; this is especially important if a department or other unit is revising a major, minor, or certificate.
 The Catalog opens in mid-November and closes in mid-February.

-- Textbooks orders: Textbooks for Winter or Spring must be ordered before Early Registration starts for the Winter or Spring session or semester.
+- Textbooks orders: Textbooks must be ordered before Early Registration starts for the session or semester.
 The Registrar and the UI bookstore oversee compliance of this deadline mandated by Federal legislation.
-ER for Winter and Spring generally starts in early November.
+ER for Spring generally starts in early November, and ER for Fall in early April.

 - Removal of Inactive Courses: Courses not taught in the last four years are considered inactive and must be removed from the Course Library.
 This is done through workflow process related to the Course Library and is overseen by the Registrar, generally with the process starting in mid-September and ending in mid-October.
 The Registrar compiles a report for the Regents, as mandated, each year on courses removed and added.

-Planning for a new or a substantially new revised major, minor, or certificate: Speak to the CLAS Associate Dean for Undergraduate Education as soon as possible and while still in the pre-planning stage of the possible new offering to discuss feasibility, action steps, and a timeline.
+Planning for a new or a substantially revised major, minor, or certificate: Speak to the CLAS Associate Dean for Undergraduate Education as soon as possible and while still in the pre-planning stage of the possible new offering to discuss feasibility, action steps, and a timeline.
 Curricular planning information is here.
+Changes are implemented at the beginning of the Fall semester after approval.

 November through February

 Course revisions: Revisions to courses must be completed for the Summer session and the Fall semester before MyUI Courses is live.
-See the chart below for additional information.
-The live date for MyUI Courses is decided by the Registrar and is usually six weeks before Early Registration for the Fall semester.
+The live date for MyUI Courses is decided by the Registrar.

-Textbooks orders: Textbooks must be ordered before Early Registration begins for the Summer session or the Fall semester.
+Textbooks orders: Textbooks must be ordered before Early Registration begins.
 The Registrar and the UI bookstore oversee compliance of this deadline.
-ER for Summer is generally in the second week in March while Fall ER starts in the second week of April.
+ER for Spring and the following Summer usually begins in early November.
 See the Registrar's academic calendar for exact dates.

 December through January